-This lesson helps students discover that in a world filled with sin’s darkness God’s light shines through the lives of people who love and obey Him.
-This lesson was created for older elementary students.
+This free Sunday School lesson helps students discover that in a world filled with sin’s darkness God’s light shines through the lives of people who love and obey Him.
+This lesson was created for older elementary students but can be modified for any age group.
+We have an alternate lesson plan “When Hannah Prayed” written from preschoolers.

 Bible Story: The Birth and Calling of Samuel